 Given my antisocial tendencies and aversion for waiting on people, I thought I would enjoy it.
 The boatmen, Mang Ben Ben and Kuya Bobby were quiet people, but they were nice and they took care of me.
 I noticed that people from other boats were looking at me.
 They’re probably wondering who is this weirdo who has the boat all to herself.
 The islands were breathtaking, golden sand that glitters under the sun, cerulean blue waters, and islands that are generally peaceful despite the presence of tourists, really I got nothing to complain.
 But this time, loneliness has become a burden.
 I couldn’t motivate myself to take a swim, I couldn’t get myself to greet other people, I didn’t want to stop anywhere to take a moment for myself.
 I was a classic tourist, I just went to take photos.

 Our first stop is Naked Island, which, save for the long stretch of sand and a small patch of area with vegetation, is completely bare.
 It is, as the name implies, naked.
 A light rain started pouring when we arrived and the other tourists were already going back to their respective boats.
 I went down for a quick photo sesh with Kuya Bobby.

 Guyam Island, as Daku is covered with trees and cottages where people could hang out.
-There is a large section on the seashore covered by rocks, OOTD background worthy, so I asked Kuya Bobby to take my photos; he willingly obliged.
-After our mini photoshoot, I told him that it’s time to go home.
+There is a large section on the seashore covered with rocks, OOTD background worthy, so I asked Kuya Bobby to take my photos; he willingly obliged.
+After our mini photo shoot, I told him that it’s time to go home.